Database per Service: Data Isolation and Ownership in Microservices

 Data Ownership and Bounded Contexts

 The database per service pattern forces you to think carefully about where data belongs.
-This is not just a technical decision, it is a domain modeling decision.
+This is a domain modeling decision as much as a technical one.

 Defining Service Boundaries Around Data